olimorris/VectorCode/docs/neovim.md

 To use [async cache](#cached-asynchronous-api), you need to register the buffer.
-You may either manually register a buffer using the [user command](#vectorcode-register) `VectorCode register` to manually register a buffer, or set up an autocommand:
+You may either manually register a buffer using the [user command](#vectorcode-register) `VectorCode register`, or set up an autocommand:
 ```lua
 vim.api.nvim_create_autocmd("LspAttach", {
   callback = function()